A lot or a little?

 Is it any good?

-The "fake documentary horror film" genre seems to have totally run its course, creativity-wise; most of the movies in this category re-use the same ideas again and again, such as trying to fool the audience into thinking the events are real.
-THE DEVIL INSIDE is no exception.
+The "fake documentary horror film" genre seems to have totally run its course, creativity-wise, and THE DEVIL INSIDE is no exception.
+It re-uses the same ideas again and again, such as trying to fool the audience into thinking the events are real.
 It barely cooks up any kind of character or dramatic arc, even though Andrade has wonderful screen presence and the two priest characters share an interesting moral conundrum.

 That said, the movie still has some authentic scares, mainly through a lack of background score music and through long takes on the hand-held cameras.
 The rhythms are unpredictable, and it's never quite clear when something is going to suddenly jump up or switch gears.
 And indeed, this movie has a few decent tricks up its sleeve.
 But it ends in an unsatisfying manner, having left several stones unturned and several ideas untapped.